 - Active at the Abrams Hebrew Academy in Yardley, PA

-- The Rabbinical Assembly of America - Israel Advocacy Committee
+- The Rabbinical Assembly of America - Isreal Advocacy Committee

 - UJC Rabbinic Cabinet

 Rabbi Feldman is married to Sara Bucholtz, a corporate lawyer, and they live in Princeton with their children Talia, Dena, and Ilan.